<< Click to Display Table of Contents >>

 Configuring exposed attributes

-Click the OData exposed attributes option:
+Select the OData exposed attributes option:

-Unmark those attributes in the left panel which you want to rule out of the business information returned by OData services:
+Un-check attributes in the left panel which you want to rule out of the business information returned by OData services:

-Similarly, you may mark any attributes you wish to include.
+You can mark any attributes you wish to include.

-Click Ok when done.
+Click OK when done.

 Linked references (for entities and collections)

-Collections are displayed with this icon: .
+Collections display with this icon: .